-HPTN 077 is an ongoing Phase 2a study that was initiated to evaluate safety, tolerability, acceptability, and PK of the ÉCLAIR regimen (800mg IM Q12W) in low-risk HIV-uninfected men and women at eight sites globally.
+HPTN 077 is Phase 2a study that was initiated to evaluate safety, tolerability, acceptability, and PK of the ÉCLAIR regimen (800mg IM Q12W) in low-risk HIV-uninfected men and women at eight sites globally.
 Based on the ÉCLAIR and LATTE-2 results, this study was amended to enroll a second cohort with dosing of CAB LA 600 mg IM at two time points 4 weeks apart and every eight weeks (Q8W) thereafter for five injection visits.
 Both cohorts were randomized 3:1 active to placebo and included a 4-week lead in of daily oral CAB 30 mg orally (or matching placebo) to assess initial safety and tolerability.
 After completing the oral lead-in, Cohort 1 participants (n=110, fully enrolled) received three IM injections of CAB LA 800mg at QW12 (or matching placebo injection), and were followed for 52 weeks after the final injection to observe PK washout.
-Cohort 2 participants (n=90, fully enrolled) receive five IM injections of
+Cohort 2 participants (n=90, fully enrolled) receive five IM injections of CAB LA

-CAB LA 600mg at weeks 5, 9, and at 8 week intervals thereafter; these participants are also followed for 52 weeks after the final injection.
+600mg at weeks 5, 9, and at 8 week intervals thereafter; these participants are also followed for 52 weeks after the final injection.
 The 800mg dose of CAB LA is administered as a split two x 2cc injection administered as one injection to each buttock in sequence; the 600 mg dose is administered as a single 3cc injection to one buttock.
 Given the persistent CAB concentrations detectable in 17% of ÉCLAIR participants at 52 weeks post Injection 3, HPTN077 was amended to extend the follow-up period from 52 to 76 weeks post final injection (24 weeks longer than the current follow-up of 52-weeks post last injection).
-These additional follow-up data will be available in approximately the fourth quarter of 2017 (for Cohort 1) and the third quarter of 2018 (for Cohort 2) and will provide additional insight into how long CAB levels may be detected after terminal injection and help to inform the optimal duration of Step 3 of HPTN 084.
+In HPTN 077, the median time to undetectable cabotegravir concentrations was 43.7 weeks for males and 67.3 weeks for females.
+At 76 weeks after the final injection, 13% of males and 42% of females had detectable cabotegravir; among women 11% still had cabotegravir levels >1x PA-IC90 which has been shown in NHP models with be consistent with 97% protection.
+T1/2app was significantly associated with female sex at birth and BMI.
+HPTN 084 will help define further the clinical implications of these prolonged exposures, both in terms of ongoing HIV protection as well as the theoretical risk of seroconversion with resistant virus.